swcarpentry/hg-novice/_episodes/07-revert.md

 ---
-layout: page
-title: Version Control with Mercurial
-subtitle: Recovering Old Versions
+title: Recovering Old Versions
+teaching: 10
+exercises: 5
+questions:
+- "FIXME?"
+objectives:
+- "Restore older versions of files."
+- "Use configuration aliases to create custom Mercurial commands."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> * Restore older versions of files.
-> * Use configuration aliases to create custom Mercurial commands.

 All right:
 we can save changes to files and see what we've changed &Mdash;